By Audley New Zealand specialist John

 Where to stay

 Ending your journey in Queenstown, I’d stay in Hidden Lodge, a B&B that’s 7 to 8 minutes’ drive from the town.
-The payoff for being located a little further out is an uninterrupted view over Lake Wakatipu from the property’s hot tub, as well as owners Murray and Jessica’s delicious home-cooked breakfasts using free-range pork and salmon.
+The payoff for being located a little further out is an uninterrupted view over Lake Wakatipu from the property’s hot tub, as well as owner Claudia's delicious home-cooked breakfasts using free-range pork and salmon.

 A short bicycle ride from the heart of Queenstown is the Rees Apartment Hotel, whose balconies all overlook the lake and the Remarkables mountain range.